mattermost/mattermost-handbook-1/source/leadership/leadership-meetings.md

 The MLT plan consists of:

-1. Company and department fiscal year 1-page V2MOMs
+1. Company and department fiscal year 1-page VPMOMs
-2. Quarterly plan, in the context of fiscal year V2MOM
+2. Quarterly plan, in the context of fiscal year VPMOM
 3. Financial plan, including revenue
 4. Headcount plan